rails-engine/action-store/README.md

 has_many :like_by_users, through: :like_user_actions
 ```

-And `User` model will have methods:
+And `User` model will now have methods:

 - @user.create_action(:like, target: @post)
 - @user.destroy_action(:like, target: @post)